saksham19rawat/saksham19rawat/README.md

 I believe in learning by doing — and this profile is where I share that journey.

-🎓 Final-year Electrical Engineering student
+🎓 3rd-year Electrical Engineering student
 💻 Learning Verilog
 ---
 🛠️ **Tech Stack**